-APMP.QM-S11 KEBS Organochlorine Pesticides in Ginseng Root Scope of Measurement: This study provides the means for assessing measurement capabilities for determination of low polarity measurands in a procedure that may requires extraction, clean-up, analytical separation and selective detection in food/plant matrix.
-Generally, it provides demonstration of a laboratory's capabilities in determining mass fraction or organic compounds, with molecular mass of 100 g/mol to 500 g/mol, having low polarity pKow < -2, in mass fraction rang from 10 μg/kg to 1000 μg/kg in a food/plant matrix.
-Competency Tick, cross, or "N/A" Specific Information as Provided by NMI/DI Competencies for Value-Assignme ent of Ca alibrant Calibrant: Did you use a "highly-pure substance" or calibration solution?
-Pure standard from Sigma Aldrich Identity verification of analyte(s) in calibration material. [#] ~ Retention time, m/z For calibrants which are a highly-pure substance: Value-Assignment / Purity Assessment method(s). [#] N/A N/A For calibrants which are a calibration solution: Value-assignment method(s).# ~ HPLC-UV, GC-MS Sample Analysis Competencies Identification of analyte(s) in sample ~ Retention time, m/z Extraction of analyte(s) of interest from matrix ~ QuECHERS METHOD- Mixing with shaker, vortex, centrifugation, shaking by hand Cleanup - separation of analyte(s) of interest from other interfering matrix components (if used) ~ SPE Transformation - conversion of analyte(s) of interest to detectable/measurable form (if used) N/A Analytical system ~ HPLC-UV, GC-MS Calibration approach for value-assignment of analyte(s) in matrix ~ a) EXTERNAL STANDARD b) X-POINT CALIBRATION Verification method(s) for value- assignment of analyte(s) in sample (if used) N/A Other Calculation of STDEV, uncertainty of measurements
+APMP.QM-S11 KEBS Organochlorine Pesticides in Ginseng Root polarity measurands in a procedure that ma food/plant matrix.
+Generally, it provides den y requires nonstratior eans for assessing measurement capabilities for determination of low extraction, clean-up, analytical separation and selective detection in of a laboratory's capabilities in determining mass fraction of organic g/mol, having low polarity pKow < -2, in mass fraction range from 10 Competency Tick, cross, or "N/A" Specific Information as Provided by NMI/DI Competencies for Value-Assignme Calibrant: Did you use a "highly-pure substance" or calibration solution?
+Pure standard from Sigma Aldrich Identity verification of analyte(s) in calibration material.# √ Retention time, m/z For calibrants which are a highly-pure substance: Value-Assignment / Purity Assessment method(s).# N/A N/A For calibrants which are a calibration solution: Value-assignment method(s).# ✓ HPLC-UV, GC-MS Sample Analysis Competencies Identification of analyte(s) in sample √ Retention time, m/z Extraction of analyte(s) of interest from matrix ✓ QuECHERS METHOD- Mixing with shaker, vortex, centrifugation, shaking by hand Cleanup - separation of analyte(s) of interest from other interfering matrix components (if used) ✓ SPE Transformation - conversion of analyte(s) of interest to detectable/measurable form (if used) N/A Analytical system √ HPLC-UV, GC-MS Calibration approach for value-assignment of analyte(s) in matrix √ a) EXTERNAL STANDARD b) X-POINT CALIBRATION Verification method(s) for value- assignment of analyte(s) in sample (if used) N/A Other Calculation of STDEV, uncertainty of measurements